 The eight core components are designed to educate and produce youth that will become productive members of the community upon graduation.

 - Academic Excellence - Cadets are enrolled in Adult Basic Education classes offered through Eastern New Mexico University-Roswell.

 Cadets are required to attend GED class daily, participate in class discussions, and complete all assignments.
-Instruction in four areas: Language Arts, Math, Science and Social Studies,
+Instruction in four areas: Language Arts (Reading & Writing), Math, Science

-prepares cadets for the GED, which they take approximately three weeks before graduation.
+and Social Studies.
+This instruction prepares cadets for the GED, which they take approximately prior to graduation.
+(NMNGYCA does not guarentee

 Each cadet also has the opportunity to learn a trade or skill through Eastern New Mexico University-Roswell.
-Unique only to NMYCA, our Vo-Tech Classes include: Certified Nursing Assistant,
+Unique only to NMNGYCA, our Vo-Tech Classes include: Certified Nursing Assistant,